Environmental Factors >

 Please refer to the Company's website for specific contents of the Company's Supplier Management Guidelines.

-FFHC set up a 3-step supply chain management process in 2013,supplier management is used to select vendors that satisfy the spirit of sustainable development as long-term partners, including: purchasing of energy-saving equipment, purchasing and maintenance of IT equipment, construction and interior design, business-related OA equipment and landscape and environmental greening engineering.
-As a principle, the main procurement regions include suppliers of the place country of operations and those close to business locations.
-In 2022 100%*1 of all purchasing came from local suppliers*2 to ensure the stability and localization of the supply chain as well as reduce carbon emissions in the transportation process and create local job opportunities.
+When formulating our procurement and tendering guidelines, FFHC valued fairness and openness throughout the procurement process, and has established three steps for supply chain management.
+Through supplier management, we have sieved out qualified vendors who are aligned with the spirit of sustainable development as our long-term partners in 29 categories, including: purchasing and maintenance of energy-saving & IT equipment, construction and furnishing engineering, business-related OA equipment, landscaping, and environmental greening.
+As a principle, the main procurement regions include suppliers from the country in which our operations are based and those close to our business locations.
+In 2024, 100%*1of all purchases came from local*2 suppliers to ensure the stability and localization of the supply chain, as we reduced carbon emissions in the transportation process while creating local employment opportunities.

 *2:There were no cases where suppliers of the Company received penalties for violation of labor laws before signing contracts or within the contract duration and failed to make improvements.
 Therefore, there were no records of termination of partnerships with suppliers.